Tuition and Fees

 Other

-In addition to tuition and fees, students should plan for the normal costs of living, including room and board, transportation, and personal expenses (all of which are contingent upon community of residence and lifestyle, and subject to change).
+In addition to tuition and fees, students should plan for the normal costs of living, including rent, food, transportation, and personal expenses, all of which are contingent upon community of residence, family size, and lifestyle, and subject to change.

-Financial aid credits to your account, if you qualify, will typically be applied during the month prior to the start of the semester, and after you register for classes.
-If you qualify for a financial award or need-based grant from the College, you will receive a notification of the amount from the Financial Aid Coordinator.
-This notification will include the estimates below and an updated, estimated Cost of Attendance based on your aid.
+Financial aid awards from the college, if you qualify, are applied after you register for classes.
+If you qualify for a financial award or need-based grant from the college, you will receive a notification of the amount that has been applied from the Financial Aid Coordinator.
+This notification will include the estimates below and an update about whether any outstanding balance is due*.

 Adding this figure to your tuition and fees will give you an approximate cost of attendance per academic year.

-*Estimates above are based on average responses to a cost-of-living survey of rabbinical students in early 2025 and can vary widely from student to student depending on personal expenses and lifestyle.
+*Estimates above are based on average responses to a cost-of-living survey of rabbinical students in early 2025, plus an approximate cost-of-living increase due to inflation in the past year, and can vary widely from student to student depending on personal expenses and lifestyle.
 The insurance estimate is based on students who live in Massachusetts and obtain coverage through MassHealth; some students may be eligible for no-cost plans.
 Coverage through different providers may cost more.

 Timing of Tuition Charges & Payments

-• Financial aid credits to your account, if you are receiving a Hebrew College scholarship, fellowship, or need-based grant, will typically be applied during the month prior to the start of the semester, AFTER you have registered for classes.
+- Financial aid credits to your account, if you are receiving a Hebrew College scholarship, fellowship, or need-based grant, will typically be applied AFTER you have registered for classes.
+Please allow 3-5 business days for the aid to be applied.

-• Federal student loan money will be applied AFTER the add/drop date, so be sure to plan your living expenses budget accordingly (rent, childcare, etc.).
+- Federal student loan money will be applied AFTER the Add/Drop date, so be sure to plan your living expenses budget accordingly (rent, childcare, etc.).
+The Financial Aid Coordinator will notify you when the loan funds have been applied and whether there is an outstanding balance, or a refund check will be provided.

 Important tips about tuition payment: